KimmyBeee/Bamazon/README.md

 **1) Set up mySQL database**

-  * Visit the mySQL installation page and install the version to your computer that is the most appropriate for your operating system.
+  * Visit the mySQL installation page and install the version that is the most appropriate for the computer's
+    operating system.

     https://dev.mysql.com/doc/refman/5.6/en/installing.htm